vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Long-tap menu](images/longtap-menu.png)

-- Add new waypoint: Adds a new waypoint location to the location list
+- Add new waypoint: Adds a new waypoint location to the location list.
-- Navigate here: Starts the navigation app to show a route to this point
+- Navigate here: Starts the navigation app to show a route to this point.
 - Show flying range: Shows a cone at the selected point that visualizes the areas that can be reached with a given glide ratio.
 The following dialog
   appears: